iCashe/PursApiDocs/README.md

         ```javascript
         {
             "amount": amount, // The amount in cents to be immediately paid by the user (could be 0)  (Integer)
-            "location_id": <purs_location_id>, // The ID of the merchant location where the subscription will be created (String)
         }
         ```